 While the fall is spent exploring Rome, the spring is spent leading groups of high school students around Rome, Florence, and Naples.
 The weeks leading up to each tour will be spent building a curriculum and a text packet with the teachers you will be working with.
 Here is a recent itinerary for a Naples-Rome tour that is fairly standard.

-The capstone teaching experience for Rome Fellows is teaching for Living Latin in Rome (High School).
-In the spring, once you being leading tours and getting some on-the-ground teaching experience under your belt, you will be introduced to a LLiRHS staff member, who will mentor you in preparation for this experience.
+The capstone teaching experience for Rome Fellows is teaching for either Living Latin in Rome (High School) or Living Greek in Greece (High School).
+In the spring, once you begin leading tours and getting some on-the-ground teaching experience under your belt, you will be introduced to a LLiRHS or LGiGHS staff member, who will mentor you in preparation for this experience.
 During the program, you will be responsible for teaching text sessions and preparing the entirety of the curriculum for at least one day.

 Loci in Locis

-Loci in Locis is Paideia's art and Classics blog that pairs artwork from sites in Rome with a thematically-linked Latin or Greek text.
-Posts aim to replicate on a small scale the context-based learning experience provided by Paideia’s Living Latin in Rome programs on a bimonthly basis.
-Rome Fellows write about 6 posts each, and should have all posts finished in the fall.
+Loci in Locis is a column in Paideia’s online magazine, In Medias Res, edited by John Byron Kuhner.
+Loci in Locis articles pair artwork from sites in Rome with a thematically-linked Latin or Greek text.
+Articles aim to replicate on a small scale the context-based learning experience provided by Paideia’s Living Latin and Greek programs.
+Rome Fellows work with Paideia staff members to write two articles each, which are published in In Medias Res in the spring.
 Posts can be on whatever you like -- the idea is that they allow you to explore whatever interests you in the city most.
-Please familiarize yourself with the content of the blog both on the current site and on its defunct archive site here.
+Please familiarize yourself with the content of the column before coming to Rome.

 Optional Program Participation

-Rome Fellows will have the opportunity to participate in both Living Latin in Paris in 2018-2019 and Living Greek in Greece in 2019.
-We will not pay for travel, but you will not have to pay for housing or tuition.
-If you would like to join us for either or both of these programs, you just need to fill out an application for them by the deadline.
+Rome Fellows will have the opportunity to participate in both Living Latin in Paris in 2019-2020 and Living Greek in Greece in 2020.
+Tuition and housing for these programs (but not travel expenses) are included in the fellowship award.
+If you would like to join us for either or both of these programs, please fill out an application by the deadline.

-Rome Fellows who have never done Living Latin in Rome before are also welcome to join us for that program the summer before the Fellowship.
-If you are interested in attending, please let us know by the deadline.
+Rome Fellows who have never participated in Paideia’s adult Living Latin in Rome program are also welcome to join us for that program the summer before the Fellowship.
+If you are interested in attending, please let us know.

 During the fall, you will be staying with an Italian host family.
 Starting in October, you will need to start looking for housing in an apartment in Rome.
 We strongly recommend that you find a place with Italian roommates so that you can get daily practice speaking the language.